masoniis/b/readme.md

 | `F1` or `1`   | Toggle diagnostics UI (FPS, vert count, coordinates)                                 |
 | `F2` or `2`   | Toggle opaque wireframe mode                                                         |
 | `F3` or `3`   | Toggle chunk borders                                                                 |

-NOTE: The simulation currently doesn't actually pause, but you can still use `Escape` to unlock and unhide the cursor.

 ## Cool "technical" things